RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/ReadmeRough.md

   <img src="Images/plot_imputed.png" alt="Figure 2" width="600"><br>Figure 4
 </p>

-Following imputation a log transformation was performed to stablize the variance.
 An exogenous dummy variable was created for the ARIMAX model to account for COVID-19 lockdowns and Hurricane Ida.
 The dummy variable indicated April and May as Covid lockdown dates, and March of 2021 for Hurrican IDA.
 Prophet has a feature that can treat shocks from events such as COVID-19 and Hurrican Ida as one off Holidays without the creation of an exogenous variable.

 ## Methodology